-At just 26 years old, an accident at work resulted in Hein losing his sight.
+At just 26 years old, Hein lost his sight due to an accident at work.
 No longer able to take care of his wife and child the way he had previously, Hein struggled with the physical and psychological impacts that accompany sudden blindness.

 “I was very depressed.
 I wanted to die.
 I thought, ‘I am a young man – and now my life is useless.
 How am I going to support my family and provide for them financially?”